What is Beginner’s Mind and Why is it so Important?

 Exploring Beginners mind

 To convince you of the importance of beginner’s mind, I’d like to take you down a trip down memory lane.
 Remember when you first got something you really enjoyed buying or receiving.
-Remember how exited you were?
+Remember how excited you were?

 What if we could keep a part of this initial enthusiasm?
 Not all, obviously.
 That would be too intense.
 But what if we could keep the joy of seeing our smartphone or jewel?
+Anew, fresh every day.

 The reverse argument in favor of beginner’s mind.